stanford-oval/datatalk/README.md

 # DataTalk

-**For an investigative journalism–focused demo of DataTalk, take a look at datatalk.biglocalnews.org**
+**For an investigative journalism–focused demo of DataTalk, take a look at** [Datatalk hosted by Stanford Big Local News](datatalk.biglocalnews.org)

 DataTalk is a comprehensive NL2SQL (Natural Language to SQL) system that allows users to upload CSV files and query them using natural language.
 The system consists of two main components: data ingestion and an intelligent agent for natural language query processing.